briochemc/GEOTRACES.jl/ReadMe.md

 The GEOTRACES data management committee does not allow third party distribution of its data and does not provide a public URL pointing directly to the data.
 However **the GEOTRACES datasets are publicly accessible, but must be *manually* downloaded**.
-(This goes against core principles of open science, but the author of the GEOTRACES.jl package respects the decision of the many contributors that have agreed on these limitations.)
+(This goes against core principles of open science, but I respect the decision of the many contributors that have agreed on these limitations.)